 Maybe it takes a while for the reality to hit home.
 Sometimes several months into the project before the bad news starts filtering back to management at Head Office.
 Even then they probably don’t want to hear the truth, rather hoping things will get better, or blaming the incompetent project team.

-Over the last few weeks I have looked at why many construction projects aren’t successful.
-I have considered the role of the client (How can clients ensure their projects meet their expectations?), the impact of the design team (How designers can make construction projects more successful), the client’s project manager (How can the owner’s Project Manager ensure the success of their construction project ), the tender documentation (Why construction projects go wrong before they even start – what should owners do?) and the selection and adjudication of tenders (Why owners sometimes employ the wrong contractor).
+Over the last few weeks we considered reasons why construction projects aren’t successful.
+We looked at the role of the client (How can clients ensure their projects meet their expectations?), the impact of the design team (How designers can make construction projects more successful), the client’s project manager (How can the owner’s Project Manager ensure the success of their construction project ), the tender or pricing (bid) documentation (Why construction projects go wrong before they even start – what should owners do?) and the selection and adjudication of the contractors' prices (Why owners sometimes employ the wrong contractor).

 Where did it go wrong?

 You received the project pricing documents what happens now?